-Every year, I rerun my popular 4-part series on perfectionism and how to overcome its potentially crippling effects on creativity.
+Every Fall, I rerun my popular 4-part series on perfectionism and how to overcome its potentially crippling effects on creativity.
 Here’s the final installment:

 (To read the previous installments, click here for Part 1, here for Part 2, and here for Part 3.)